johnshearing/PrivateKeyVault/README.md

 These commands take a long time to run and will not show any sign on the screen that they are working.
 If your SD card to USB adaptor is like mine however, lights will flash while the command is running.
 So when running these commands don't think that your pi is hung.
-Just wait patiently and you will be rewarded with a hexidecimal number when the command is finished running.
+Just wait patiently and you will be rewarded with a hexadecimal number when the command is finished running.
 This number is a unique hash of the contents on the SD card it is checking.
 After the first command is finished running then run the second command.
 If the number from the second command matches the number from the first command then you can be sure that the clone is exactly like the original.